 Click here for latest updates about Coronavirus and your holiday

 This really is a holiday the whole family can enjoy together.
-First pet travels free, each additonal pet is £30 extra (normally a maximum of 2 pets per boat).
+We don't charge any extra for your pets.

 With this year’s Crufts Dog Show having just finished and one of the main waterway hire boat companies (ABC Boat Hire) having produced a special leaflet for distribution at this major event entitled ‘Take your Dog on a Boating Holiday this Year‘ it is perhaps a good time to look at this caninefriendly experience in more detail.

 One or two provisos.
 Firstly, my suggestions are aimed at taking your dog for the first time on a hire boat.
 There are many thousands of what we call ‘boating dogs’ on privately owned boats, but these will be well adjusted to the waterway way of life, owners will have their own systems and the boat will be a regular second home to their dogs.
 No doubt any boating dog owners could also give you lots of pointers (no pun intended!).
 Secondly, because of my job, all our dogs – a succession of Cairn Terriers the current one named ‘Molly’– have spent many days boating on all sorts of craft.
 In fact the first one went on a hotel boat on the way back from collecting her from the kennels, and on a second different hotel boat that afternoon.